DappCoderr/Cadence-fun-frontend/public/modules/Module 5/Lesson 2.md

 ---
-title: Lesson 2 - Refactoring NFT
+Lesson 2 - Refactoring NFT
 ---

 In this lesson, we'll refactor our NFT.
 We'll define unique identifiers and add more variables.
 Previously, our NFT had static data; now, we'll make it dynamic.